 Did I just say that?
 I never tried eating poo, so I have no idea.
 However, if you like waffles, and have no problem with making fun with your food, you might wanna try this sweet shit!

 If you like bizarre food, take a break from popular Korean desserts, and check the insect-based menus in Cambodia!

 At this stall, the red bean paste version costs 1.000 Won.
 The one with the chocolate filling had the price of 1.500 Won (80 cents to 1,20 Euros).

 If you want to make it a thematic day, on the top of the same shopping center there is a Ddo-Ong Café (or Ttongkape), a cafeteria obsessed with pooping.
 This is a feces-celebrating place where you can try spaghetti with tomato and beef, or a rose latte served in a miniature version of a toilet.
 I tried the pasta which was not impressive, but I assume if you are there just for a laugh, it will fulfill your “hunger”.

 Closest metro station: Jongno 3-ga Station, Exit 5

 Unas is another Seoul dessert café in the Gangnam district that attracts with its Instagram-worthy creations.

-One of them is undoubtedly the Avocado Cake which, as its name suggests, looks like – an avocado.
+The headliner of this Korean dessert shop is undoubtedly the Avocado Cake.
+As its name suggests, it looks like an avocado.
 Well, almost.
 The seed was out of proportion; it seemed too small for the size of the fruit.
 Another disappointment arrived when I discovered that it was not a mango and yuzu jelly ball wrapped in chocolate.
 It was a half-ball (!), just placed on the top of the dessert, instead of being integrated, like avocado seeds usually are.